Llamaware/Llamaware.github.io/README.md

 - `url` - The URL to your ZIP file, which will be automatically downloaded and a copy will be hosted on the website.
 - `source (optional)` - A link to the source code of the mod.
 Ideally, hosted on either [Github](https://www.github.com) or [Codeberg](https://www.codeberg.org).
 - `sha256` - The sha256 hash of the ZIP file.
 The hash of the retrieved file in `url` must match this.
 (You can get this by running `Get-FileHash <path>` on Windows or `sha256sum <path>` on Linux.)
-- `icon (optional)` - A URL to an image to be displayed for your mod where applicable.
-Please keep it a multiple of 256x256, small, and webp/png/jpeg.

 <br/>**Tagging your mod:**<br/>
 Tags are a quick way to organise mods into various categories. **They are optional, except for gen-ai. (if applicable)** Here are some tags that you can apply: